jorvredeveld/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Recommender Systems
+- Recommender systems
-- Pattern Mining
+- Pattern mining
-- Natural Language Processing
+- Natural language processing

 # Education to show in About widget
 education: